yoasif/yoasif.github.io/_posts/2025-06-18-mozilla-backs-off-on-data-collection-firefox-labs-to-not-require-telemetry-or-studies-in-future-updates.markdown

 ---

 **TL;DR**: Mozilla is backing off from the [forced telemetry introduced in Firefox 138 for Firefox Labs]({% post_url 2025-06-16-mozilla-turns-firefox-away-from-open-source-towards-spyware-firefox-labs-now-requires-data-collection %}).
-Mozilla created [bug 1972647](https://bugzilla.mozilla.org/show_bug.cgi?id=1972647 "Enable Firefox Labs when Telemetry or Studies are Disabled"), which describes a change to Labs to allow it to be used when telemetry or studies are disabled.
+Hours after I posted about the Labs change, Mozilla opened [bug 1972647](https://bugzilla.mozilla.org/show_bug.cgi?id=1972647 "Enable Firefox Labs when Telemetry or Studies are Disabled"), which describes a change to Labs to allow it to be used when telemetry or studies are disabled.

 I made <a href="https://www.youtube.com/watch?v=z-jJ-VWx5y0">a video</a> if you want to watch instead.